eurostat/gridviz/docs/reference.md

 // add it to the map
 gridvizLayer.addTo(map)

-//then customize it as you wish by using the gridviz app attached to our GridvizLayer... gridvizLayer.map.addMultiScaleTiledGridLayer(etc)
+//then customize it as you wish by using the gridviz map attached to our GridvizLayer... gridvizLayer.map.addMultiScaleTiledGridLayer(etc)
 ```